 Anti-Money Laundering.
 Wiley Rein’s Anti-Money Laundering Practice handles issues related to the Bank Secrecy Act as amended by the USA PATRIOT Act.
 We counsel U.S. financial institutions and foreign entities with U.S. business units concerning comprehensive risk assessments and corresponding risk-based compliance programs.
 Members of our Team include Amy E. Worlton, who has broad experience in counseling domestic and foreign financial institutions and developing anti-money-laundering programs.

 Foreign Corrupt Practices Act (FCPA).
-Wiley Rein advises U.S. and foreign companies on developing, implementing, and rigorously reviewing their FCPA compliance programs, and on educating their overseas branches, subsidiaries, managers, and agents with corporate procedures for handling contracts with foreign government entities or involving government officials.
-Led by John R. Shane and Daniel B. Pickard and in conjunction with nationally known government ethics expert Jan Witold Baran and his team, our FCPA practice counsels a wide variety of national and international clients across multiple industries.
+Wiley Rein’s multi-disciplinary FCPA Practice skillfully guides our clients through this high risk area of law.
+Our expert attorneys advise U.S. and foreign companies on developing, implementing, and rigorously reviewing their FCPA compliance programs, and on educating their overseas branches, subsidiaries, managers, and agents with corporate procedures for handling contracts with foreign government entities or involving government officials.
+We also successfully and discretely handle internal investigations and voluntary disclosures, and strategically advocate for our clients in all aspects of criminal and civil proceedings.
+Led by Ralph J. Caccia and Daniel B. Pickard, our FCPA Group counsels a wide variety of national and international clients across multiple industries.

 Cybersecurity & Network Security.
 Increasing and disruptive cyberattacks on government and private networks have heightened the need for businesses to protect their assets and reputations and to ensure that government policies are properly focused and balanced.
 New legislation from Congress and the Obama Administration’s Cyberspace Policy Review, which seeks to create public-private partnerships to protect the nation's digital infrastructure, likely will have significant national and international effects on corporate activities and business plans.
 Wiley Rein monitors current and developing domestic and international initiatives in this area and leverages our expertise and experience to shape policy and assist clients.